zixlin7/amazon-q-developer-cli-autocomplete/README.md

 # Amazon Q Developer for command line Monorepo

-The amazon-q-developer-cli monorepo houses most of the core code for the Amazon Q Developer desktop app and CLI.
+The **`amazon-q-developer-cli`** monorepo houses most of the core code for the Amazon Q Developer desktop app and CLI.

+## Installation

+To install Amazon Q Developer for command line see the AWS public documentation [here](https://docs.aws.amazon.com/amazonq/latest/qdeveloper-ug/command-line-installing.html).

 ## Overview